Jeremy Scott: Film Jeremy Scott: The People's Designer

 Jeremy Scott: The People's Designer is a 2015 documentary film directed by Vlad Yudin detailing the life of Scott and his rise in the fashion industry.
 It was released on September 18, 2015.
 It features appearances by Katy Perry, Rihanna, Miley Cyrus, Rita Ora, Paris Hilton, ASAP Rocky and CL from 2NE1.

 Awards and honors

 Scott won the ANDAM Fashion Award in 2000 and the Womenswear Designer of the Year award at the Annual Fashion Los Angeles Awards in 2015.
 He won the Venus de la Mode award for best new designer in 1998 and 1999 for his second and third collections and was nominated for Best Young Designer of 1999 by the Council of Fashion Designers of America.

 Scott was the featured Guest Designer at the 88th Pitti Uomo, Florence's premier bi-annual menswear tradeshow.
 His Adidas sneakers were included in the Brooklyn Museum's "The Rise of Sneaker Culture" exhibit.
 He has agreed to hold a retrospective of his fashions at the Dallas Contemporary museum in 2017, on the 20th anniversary of his debut.

 Personal life

-Jeremy's parents are Jim, an engineer, and Sandy, a teacher.
-Jeremy has two older siblings, Barbara, a lawyer, and James.
-Since he began designing, members of his family have attended almost every show.